Kong/docs.konghq.com/app/_src/gateway/admin-api/index.md

 {:.note}
 > **Note**: Path handling algorithms v1 was deprecated in Kong 3.0.
 From Kong 3.0, when `router_flavor`
-> is set to `expressions`, `route.path_handling` will not be configurable and the path handling behavior
+> is set to `expressions`, `route.path_handling` will be unconfigurable and the path handling behavior
 > will be `"v0"`; when `router_flavor` is set to `traditional_compatible`, the path handling behavior
 > will be `"v0"` regardless of the value of `route.path_handling`.
 Only `router_flavor` = `traditional`
 > will support `path_handling` `"v1'` behavior.